-By comparing the samples (species composition and physiognomy) of the respective waypoints in Table 1, it was determined that there is a high degree of uniformity in the structure and species composition in the vegetation of the Solar PV Project 3 area.
+The waypoint VIS19 was on the road south of the farmstead and not within the Solar PV 2 area per se.
+However, apart from the tall, old Eucalyptus trees the grassland is still the same as found further south in the Solar PV2 area.
+By comparing the samples (species composition and physiognomy) of the respective waypoints in Table 1, it was determined that there is a high degree of uniformity in the structure and species composition in the vegetation of the Solar PV Project 2 area.
 Good-condition grassland covers the greater part of the area investigated; the vegetation is typical Vaal-Vet Sandy Grassland.
 No pans were found in this area and the soils were similar throughout (determined from surface appearance and not soil pits) being red-brown sandy-loam soils.
-Alien invasive shrubs namely Prosopis glandulosus var. torreyana were encountered sporadically and their presence is attributed to historical disturbance by ploughing and consumption of the pods by livestock that transport the seeds.
+No alien invasive shrubs or trees were encountered in the Visserspan 40 Solar PV Project 2 area.